reallyland/really-lang/README.md

 ## Features

 1. No `Null`, use `Option` type for better error handling.
+2. No `class inheritance`.
-2. Everything is immutable by default, use `mut` keyword for mutable variables.
+3. Everything is immutable by default, use `mut` keyword for mutable variables.
-3. Statically typed programming language.
+4. Statically typed programming language.
-4. Single threaded by default.
+5. Single threaded by default.

 ## TO-DO

 1. To support compilation to Web Assembly.
 2. To support multithreading.
+4. To support Web APIs.

 ## Syntax